iBrokeTheCode/backend-roadmap/notes/django/django-testing/notes/testing-signals.md

       # products/tests/test_signals.py
       from django.test import TestCase
-      from unittest.mock import patch # For mocking from django.contrib.auth.models import User # The sender model
+      from unittest.mock import patch # For mocking from products.models import User # The sender model
       ```

 7.  **Write a Test Case Class:**